South Alabama vs. Texas State NCAA Football Odds, Plays and Insights | October 9, 2021

 Texas State Stats and Trends

-- The Bobcats have covered the spread once this year when underdogs by 3.5 points or more (in two chances).
+- This season, the Bobcats have one against the spread win in two games as an underdog of 3.5 points or more.

-- Texas State's games this year have gone over the total in two out of four opportunities (50%).
+- Texas State's games this season have gone over the total in two out of four opportunities (50%).

-- Texas State is 2-2 against the spread and 1-3 overall when the team puts up more than 16.8 points.
+- Texas State is 2-2 against the spread and 1-3 overall in games when it puts up more than 16.8 points.

-- Texas State is 1-2 against the spread and 1-2 overall when the team totals more than 288.8 yards.
+- In games that Texas State picks up more than 288.8 yards, the team is 1-2 against the spread and 1-2 overall.

-- The Bobcats have turned the ball over six times, two fewer times than the Jaguars have forced turnovers (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.